 - In such a fast paced world where multi-tasking and constant connectivity are high values, what does it mean to ‘unplug’ or ‘slow down’?
 Is there some greater sense of connectedness that comes from ‘disconnecting’?

 - What has been one of your most vulnerable moments and why?
 What is the value in not just ‘helping others’ but also recognizing the ways in which someone is helping you too?

 What does a great EA post look like?

 So glad you asked!
-Here are three examples of articles that get loads of hits:
+Here are three examples of articles that get plenty of hits:

 How do I submit a post for publication?

 Posts can be submitted to Audrey del Rosario at email@example.com, with the subject line “EA Post for Review [Your Name]”.
 Please include 3-5 accompanying photos as well as any video links that you would like to include in the post.
 Posts will be reviewed and scheduled for publication, and you will be contacted in advance of publication to review any edits to the post.
 If you are submitting a piece as part of a larger campaign or advocacy effort, please be specific about your date preferences for publication.
 We will always do our best to accommodate.